AzzyB/packagezy/README.txt

-    that will parse and generate a log file of all your systems packages and allow you to use that file to reinstall them when doing a system update or change.
+    that will parse and generate a log file of all your systems packages and allow you to use that file to reinstall them when doing a system version change.
     The script should also handle the
     install commands utilizing the native
     package manager of a given system.

 # Notes:
-    This script has NOT been tested on very many distros, use case may vary.
+    This script is meant to be used on the same distro, so use case may vary.
     When reinstalling packages be sure to
     have the script AND the log file in the SAME directory of a given system.
     Yes, the arguments passed to the script are case sensative and you may need sudo privilege.

 # Usage
     1.)
 Make executable: chmod +x Packagezy